grananda/AwsFaceMatch/README.md

 # AWS Laravel Face Match  (BETA)
 This component integrates face recognition to conventional Laravel models such as users with avatar images.
-This package compares a single face image against an indexed collection of images and returns a matching model with a precision greater than 80%.
+This package compares a single face image against an indexed collection of images and returns a matching model with an accuracy score greater than 80%.

 This component uses the  [AWS Rekogniton](https://aws.amazon.com/es/rekognition/) engine.
 Please review the site for credentials setup and prices.